tguillemot/thursday_geek/01-Git_talk/Readme.md

 git checkout branch_name
 ```

-After we have done all the modification we need, we must push the
+After we have done all the modification we need, we will push the
 modification on the branch.
-For that we add the files and then commit them :
+For that we add and commit the files :
 ```git
 git add README.md
 git commit
 ```

-As it's boring to add each file seperatly and then commit them, it's possible
-to commit all the changed files :
+To commit all the modified files, it's possible to commit all at once :
 ```git
 git commit -a
 ```

 If the only change I have done is a small fix and I don't want to add a
-specific commit for that, I can add it to the previous commit :
+specific commit for that, I can add the modifications to the previous commit :
 ```git
 git commit -a --amend
 ```